whitesnowx/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **When adding/editing phone number with a descriptor**, If you try to add a number with a descriptor such as `98731094 (home)`, the application rejects this input and advise the user to only provide phone numbers with numerical values only.
 The phone number is not intended to store phone number descriptor but users can consider using tags such as t/homePhone as a workaround.
 3. **When adding/editing name containing special characters**, If you try to add a name such as `Jason s/o William`, the application rejects this input and advise the user to only provide name with alphanumeric values only.
 The name is not intended to store special characters but users can consider using `so` or `son of` as a workaround.
-4. **When adding/editing venues containing space with an attribute prefix**, If you try to add a venue such as `Room 12 t/r`, the application will add a contact with a venue `Room 12` and a tag `r` instead of the intended venue `Room 12 t/r`.
+4. **When adding/editing venues containing space with an attribute prefix**, If you try to add a venue such as `Room 12 t/r`, the application will add a person with a venue `Room 12` and a tag `r` instead of the intended venue `Room 12 t/r`.
 The venue is not intended to store venues that contains a space followed by an attribute prefix but users can consider omitting the space or replace with a hyphen such as `Room 12t/r` or `Room 12-t/r` as a workaround.
 5. **When generating the default file and exiting via the `Exit` button**, If you try to generate the default JSON file `[JAR file location]/data/staffconnect.json` by running the JAR file, without manipulating any data and exiting via the `Exit` button, the JSON file would not be generated.
 You may consider using the `exit` command via the command line interface to generate the default JSON file instead.
 --------------------------------------------------------------------------------------------------------------------